webdevops/azure-metrics-exporter/README.md

 - Caching of ServiceDiscovery to reduce Azure API calls
 - Caching of metrics (no need to request every minute from Azure Monitor API; you can keep scrape time of `30s` for metrics)
 - Customizable metric name (with [template system with metric information](#metric-name-template-system))
+- Ability to fetch metrics from one or more resources via `target` parameter  (see `/probe/metrics/resource`)
 - Ability to fetch metrics from resources found with ServiceDiscovery via [Azure resources API based on $filter](https://docs.microsoft.com/de-de/rest/api/resources/resources/list) (see `/probe/metrics/list`)
 - Configuration based on Prometheus scraping config or ServiceMonitor manifest (Prometheus operator)
 - Metric manipulation (adding, removing, updating or filtering of labels or metrics) can be done in scraping config